Crochet Granny Rectangle Pattern

 NOTES AND TIPS:

-1. For a longer granny rectangle, you would have to adjust the foundation row.
+1. For a taller crochet granny rectangle, you would have to adjust the foundation row.
 Start with a ch 6, join to the first ch with a sl st to make a circle/loop (or alternately make a larger magic loop).
 Then Ch 2, 2dc into the loop (this forms the beginning cluster), ch 2,*3dc, ch1* 3 times into the loop, 3dc, ch2, 3dc, ch2 into the loop, *3dc, ch1* 3 times into the loop, 3dc, ch2.
 Join with a slip stitch to the starting ch2.
 This will probably give a larger hole in the center, but not too large.

 Details of the yarns/colors used in my granny rectangle:

-Share this post with friends!
+Share this post with friends:

-Leave a Comment
+Leave a Reply